ropensci/DataPackageR/README.md

 Set up a new data package.

-We'll set up a new data package that processes the `cars` data by subsetting it to include only cars with speed greater than or equal to 20 mph.
+We'll set up a new data package that processes the `cars` data by subsetting it to include only measurements of stopping distances of cars at speeds greater than 20 mph.
 It is processed using an Rmd file located in `inst/extdata/tests/subsetCars.Rmd` that produces a new object called `cars_over_20`.
 The package will be called `Test`.
 The work will be done in the system `/tmp` directory.

 ```r